tinymce/tinymce-docs/modules/ROOT/pages/configure-imageproxy-service.md

----
-layout: default
-title: Image Proxy service settings
+# Image Proxy service settings
-description: Configuration options for the Image Proxy premium server-side component.
+:description: Configuration options for the Image Proxy premium server-side component.
----

 The following settings for the Image Proxy premium server-side component are optional.
 These settings should be added to the `application.conf` file described in [Required configuration for the server-side components]({{site.baseurl}}/how-to-guides/premium-server-side-guide/configure-server-side-services/configure-required-services/).